 Here are the legal grounds that are relevant to us:

-Processing of your personal data is necessary for us to perform our contract with you or for taking steps before entering into the contract
+Where processing of your personal data is necessary for us to perform our contract with you or for taking steps before entering into the contract.

-Processing your personal data is necessary for your individual legitimate interests or the legitimate interests of a third party including their commercial interest or the broader interests of society
+Where processing your personal data is necessary for your individual legitimate interests or the legitimate interests of a third party including their commercial interest or the broader interests of society.

-Processing of your personal data is necessary to protect someone’s vital interests including protecting someone’s life
+Where processing of your personal data is necessary to protect someone’s vital interests including protecting someone’s life.

 How we share your data

-In order to process your application, we'll perform credit and identity checks on you with one or more credit reference agencies (CRAs).
+In order to process a product application, we'll perform credit and identity checks on you with one or more credit reference agencies (CRAs).

 CRAs collect and maintain information about customers' financial behaviour.